Skip to main content

 Which nonprofit CRM is best for executive directors?

 The best CRM depends on whether your organization manages grants alongside donors.
 For grant-receiving nonprofits, GrantPipe combines both in one system.
 For donor-only organizations, Bloomerang offers the clearest board-ready analytics.
-Salesforce NPSP can do everything but costs 10-50x more than purpose-built alternatives when you factor in implementation and admin.
+Salesforce Nonprofit Cloud can support complex workflows with implementation help, but total ownership cost is much higher than purpose-built alternatives.

 Q&A